tjmahr/tjmahr.github.io/_posts/2017-01-11-repeatedly-calling-a-function.md

 and then try the recursion again&mdash;and again and again until we bottom out and hit the base case.

-This verion works like its buddy:
+This version works like its buddy:

 ```r